Many people buy apartments with a lease to a management company included in the purchase. This lease often comes with a guaranteed rental arrangement.

 - you changed the way you used the apartment.
 For example, you or a member of your family moved into the apartment

-- you rented it yourself to tenants.
+- you rented it yourself to tenants for long term rental.

 In 2012, Bill and Marie bought an apartment as an investment.
 The apartment was leased to a management company and was zero-rated as a going concern.

 Bill and Marie signed a lease setting out conditions of use with the management company.
 They also signed some papers relating to GST.